jwermuth/basecamp-vagrant/README.md

 ##Backlog
 * As a Developer I want to run the Box I built with Vagrant in the cloud, so I dont use resources on my own machine to do CI stuff
+* As a Developer I want to be able to provide sensitive information (e.g. my password and email) to the vagrant build process in a safe way, so I can configure my box with the right settings without anyone else beeing able to retrieve the sensitive information